-- Although you do not need approval from the CSC for one field trip per course, you do need approval for more than one; please provide the CSC Chair with the name of the course, the place of the field trip, and the date of any field trip taken, including the date and time of any field trip and the name of the course, so that we can list it.
+- While you do not need approval from the CSC for one field trip per course, you do need approval for more than one—prior to the start of classes please provide the David Zimmerman, CSC Chair with the name of the course, the place of the field trip, and the date and time, so it can be listed.

 Class Meetings Outside Regular Hours

 - All class meetings should be scheduled during the regular class hours described above.

 - Exceptions must be approved by the CSC.
 Course instructors should make a good faith effort to assure that enrolled students can attend without conflict.

 Class Events Outside Regular Hours

 Some important class activities, such as attendance at performances or evening lectures, cannot be scheduled during regular class hours.